KatherineMichel/church-website-and-marketing-on-a-budget/facilitation_and_user_testing.md

 ## Facilitation

-Members of the Nurture, Outreach, Witness (NOW) Committee, which plans outreach for the church, collaborateed on a new church marketing plan.
+Members of the Nurture, Outreach, Witness (NOW) Committee, which plans outreach for the church, collaborated on a new church marketing plan.
 I was the facilitator for brainstorming and planning group work.

 We used the following [United Methodist Communications](http://www.umcom.org) resources:
 * [Marketing Audit](http://www.umcom.org/learn/market-your-church-getting-started)